coral-lab-asu/coral-lab-asu.github.io/publications_new.md

         </div>

         <p class="pub-abstract">
-           Whilst fact verification has attracted substan tial interest in the natural language processing community, verifying misinforming statements against data visualizations such as charts has so far been overlooked.
-Charts are commonly used in the real-world to summarize and com municate key information, but they can also be easily misused to spread misinformation and promote certain agendas.
+           Whilst fact verification has attracted substantial interest in the natural language processing community, verifying misinforming statements against data visualizations such as charts has so far been overlooked.
+Charts are commonly used in the real-world to summarize and communicate key information, but they can also be easily misused to spread misinformation and promote certain agendas.
 In this paper, we introduce ChartCheck, a novel, large-scale